CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/time-booking/teams.md

     ![Team](./media/teams/team.webp)

-New employees can be added using the SAP B1 Employee Master Data function:
+New employees can be added using the SAP Business One Employee Master Data function:
 Main Menu → Human Resources → Employee Master Data

 ---